trywilco/wilco-docs/docs/building-your-quest/conditions/github-is-one-of-files-modified.md

 # github_is_one_of_files_modified

-Category: Github
-Description: Check if one of specified files was modified as part of PR changes
-Type: Condition

 ## Description

 **Type**: Condition

-Check if one of specified files was modified as part of PR changes
+Checks if one of specified files was modified as part of a PR change.

 ## Params